frdfsnlght/aix-SQLite/README.md

 These methods perform a bulk insert of CSV formatted data from a file.
 The first non-empty line in the file should be a comma separated list of column names from the target table to insert values into.
-The second an subsequent non-empty lines should each be a comma separated list of values.
+The second and subsequent non-empty lines should each be a comma separated list of values.
 Each of these lines will result in a new row inserted into the target table.
-Line continuation is also supported by using "\" as the last character in a broken line.
+Line continuation is also supported by using "\\" as the last character in a broken line.
 The literal string "\n" will be replaced with an actual newline character.
 Execution stops at the first error.
 The methods return the number of rows successfully inserted.